Are electric bikes legal in Australia?

 New South Wales (NSW) e-Bike laws allow for two classes of e-Bikes.
 What many riders may recognize as a pedelec/pedal assist e-Bike and throttle e-Bikes are instead classified as “pedelec” and “electric bikes”, respectively.

 NSW states that an e-Bike must fall into the following classifications in order to ride on all roads and designated cycling areas:

 - 250w pedelec bikes, with speed, limited to 25km/h and is EN15194-certified

 - 200w electric bikes, with motor cutting out at 25km/h, which may be fitted with a throttle wherein no pedaling is required for an initial take-off

-Motor assisted pedal cycles with electric engines only do not need to be registered if its maximum output is less than 250W.
-Those who are exempt from registration are required to follow the same rules as traditional bicycles, whereas vehicles which require registration (eg. that exceed 250W) will be treated the same as motorcycles and thus will be subject to motorcycle road laws.
+Motor-assisted pedal cycles with electric engines only do not need to be registered if their maximum output is less than 250W.
+Those who are exempt from registration are required to follow the same rules as traditional bicycles, whereas vehicles that require registration (eg. that exceed 250W) will be treated the same as motorcycles and thus will be subject to motorcycle road laws.
 As well, petrol-powered bicycles are banned in NSW as of 2014.

 For further information about rules surrounding power-assisted bicycles, you can access the NSW Vehicle Standard Information here.